relaynetwork/perCEPtor/README.md

 Clojure bindings for [Esper](http://esper.codehaus.org/)

-# Running The Ineteractive Example
+# Running The Interactive Example

 First, at a terminal, run: